WebFiori/cache/README.md

 ```

 #### Set Custom Cache Store
 Developer can create his own custom cache store.
-To achieve this, the interface `webfiori\cache\Store` must be implemented.
+To achieve this, the interface `WebFiori\Cache\Storage` must be implemented.

 ```php
 $driver = new MyCustomDriver();